fkarg/fkarg.github.io/_posts/2020-03-10-getting-things-done.md

 My rewritten review of the updated edition of David Allan's bestseller GTD.

 I heard about it for quite some time already.
-I was searching for a way to increase my productivity, and when I asked what 'system' someone employed, the by far most frequent answer was 'GTD, but with the variation that ....'.
+I was searching for a way to increase my productivity, and when I asked what 'system' others employed, basically the only answer I received was 'GTD, but with the variation that ...'.

 A couple weeks later I went to a talk with the topic being 'how to be productive'.
 After this talk, the presenter, viewing this as part of his legecy